tracetronic/testguide_report-generator/README.md

 ## Contribution

 At the moment, no external contributions are intended and merge requests from forks will automatically be **rejected**!
-However, we do encourage you to file bugs and request features via the <!-- markdown-link-check-disable -->  [issue tracker](https://github.com/tracetronic/testguide_json_generator_python/issues). <!-- markdown-link-check-enable -->
+However, we do encourage you to file bugs and request features via the [issue tracker](https://github.com/tracetronic/testguide_report-generator/issues).

 ## Documentation